Lab-Notebooks/Jobrunner/paper/paper.md

 Application of Jobrunner can be understood better with an example design of a computational experiment.
-Consider an experiment named `Project` with a directory tree representative of a publicly available dataset [@outflow-forcing] for the work presented in [@DHRUV2023].
+Consider an experiment named `Project` representative of a publicly available dataset [@outflow-forcing] for the work presented in [@DHRUV2023].
+The directory tree as the following structure,

 ```console
 $ tree Project